Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Challenges and Future Directions of LLM-empowered telecom

 \subsubsection{\rm \textbf{Telecom-domain LLM training}}

 Previous sections have shown the importance of building telecom-specific LLMs, e.g., telecom-domain question answering\cite{holm2021bidirectional}, telecom troubleshooting\cite{bosch2022integrating}, and standard specification classification\cite{bariah2023understanding}.
-Despite the great potential, training an LLM model specifically for telecom presents unique challenges due to the complex nature of large-scale communication networks.
+Despite the great potential, training an \blue{LLM} specifically for telecom presents unique challenges due to the complex nature of \blue{telecom} networks.
 In the following, we will analyze this challenge in detail.

-Sufficient domain-specific datasets are prerequisites for training a telecom LLM.
-Unlike general-domain LLM models, which can leverage large-scale text corpora, obtaining a sizable dataset exclusively focused on communication networks can be challenging.
+Sufficient \blue{telecom-related datasets} are prerequisites for training a telecom LLM.
+Unlike general-domain \blue{LLMs}, which can leverage large-scale text corpora on the internet, obtaining a sizable dataset exclusively focused on communication networks can be challenging.
 Existing studies usually focus on one specific task and then build the corresponding dataset, e.g., the trouble report dataset \cite{bosch2022integrating}, 3GPP specification dataset \cite{bariah2023understanding}, and telecom question answering dataset \cite{holm2021bidirectional}.
 However, these datasets are usually small-scale and task-specific, and a comprehensive large-scale dataset should include network-related documents, standard specifications, protocols, textbooks, research papers, and other relevant sources.
 Maatouk \textit{et al.} started the exploration in \cite{maatouk2023teleqna} by building a dataset with 10000 telecom-related questions and answers, including around 25000 pages and 6 million words.
 More efforts are needed to provide more comprehensive and diverse datasets for telecom LLM training.